A Secret Weapon for 6th Graders

 - Helping First Graders with Homework

-- Write Secret Messages
+- Write a Secret Sentence Poem

 For most kids in the United States, sixth grade means changing from one teacher to several, and often going to a new, bigger school as well.
 Other than starting kindergarten, it’s the biggest jump kids have ever taken in school.
 For some, the change is electric: they leap into their new courses, make new friends, and find themselves more turned on to school than ever.
 But don’t be surprised if things aren’t so easy at first.